Guide to Services - Claremont Colleges & Community

 Hours and Information

 All patrons are expected to observe Library policies.
-Copies of Library policies are available at Circulation and posted on the Library website.
+Copies of Library policies are available at Circulation and also are posted on the Library website.
 Claremont School of Theology Library reserves the right to amend or rescind the privileges of any Library patron.